jando79/Portfolio/ReadMe.md/ReadMe.md

 ## Known Bugs

-* There are no known bugs.
+* webpage respository links are showing as clickable thumbnail instead of the actual site name.

 ## License